avoair/Hausdorff/README.md

 # Hausdorff
+## In Progress
-NOTE: currently replacing the definition of Scattered to directly use the embedding definition + modifying the easy direction of the final proof
+- Replacing the definition of Scattered to directly use the embedding definition
+- Modifying the easy direction of the final proof

+## Complete
+- Removed non-terminal simps
+- Updated WellOrderedCofinalSubset to conform to naming conventions
+- Completed documentation throughout all files